-We acknowledge the Kaurna people as the Traditional Owners and Custodians of this land.
-We respect their spiritual relationship with the country that has developed over thousands of years and the cultural heritage and beliefs that remain important to Kaurna People today.
+The City of Holdfast Bay acknowledges Kaurna people as the traditional owners and custodians of this land.
+We respect their spiritual relationship with country that has developed over thousands of years, and the cultural heritage and beliefs that remain important to Kaurna People today.

 The Dreaming is a complex and multi layered story that tells of creation, the law and human relationships.
 The Tjilbruke Dreaming is the predominant dreaming of Southern Kaurna country.
 It is about the creation of seven freshwater springs along the coast of the Fleurieu Peninsula.